 It is frequently brought up for black comedy purposes.
 For instance, when Nathan claims that they're the good guys because they don't murder anyone, Curtis reminds him that they've actually killed quite a few people, but Nathan brushes it off with "we didn't mean to."

 Additionally when Finn starts getting a bit idealistic, Alex responds with "We kill people.
 Frequently."

 Averted in episode 3.5.
 Finn thinks he killed Greg and they go as far as putting him in the hole they dug before they figure out that he's alive.

 Adorkable: Simon in Series 1 and 2.
 Finn to a degree.

-In the alternative world where the Nazis won, the community centre is local Nazis' base and prison.
+In the alternative world where the Nazis won, the community centre is the local Nazi Party base and prison.

 Alternate Universe: A natural side-effect of Curtis's time winding.
 Notable examples include;